b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 &nbsp;

 ### Embroidery
 I've read the symbolism of being covered by the garment is symbolic of being covered by the atonement, and in the above section we read an explanation for the literal symbols on the garments themselves.
 In early days of the church, the symbols (sometimes called 'signs') were *cut* into the fabric ([1](https://www.britannica.com/topic/temple-garment), [2](https://en.wikipedia.org/wiki/Temple_garment#Garment_markings)) before later iterations embroidered or screen-printed on.
-So...
+I really do find it bizarre that the symbols are positioned right at the wearer's areola.
+Whether cut out of the fabric or embroidered on, both are weird.
+When cut out, was this a way to garment-check your peers in winter time?

 Is it those signs that make the garment special?
 Presumably garments are "blessed" in some way, or else the church could provide some kind of kit or guideline for how to put those markings on your own clothing.
 Imagine how much simpler things would be if you could just use a marker or whatever, sketch an L and a V on the inner fabric of your bra, and call it a day.
 Or, if you'd prefer to not modify your clothing, what if you were to place those markings directly on your body?
 It could be something washable like mascara.
 Tattooing anything on ones areola sounds unpleasant.
 Could we make our own garments?
 The church general handbook says "[no.](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=p2444#p2444) You have to *buy* them from *us*."

 Or, since garments aren't meant to be visible to an observer, do the signs need to be physically perceptible to anyone?
-I'm aware of a Catholic tradition of "the Sign of the Cross," being made up of a short ritualistic set of gestures and a verbal recitation, "In the name of the Father, and of the Son, and of the Holy Spirit.
+I'm aware of a Catholic tradition of "the Sign of the Cross," being made up of a short ritualistic gesture and a verbal recitation "in the name of the Father, and of the Son, and of the Holy Spirit.
 Amen." ([1](https://www.catholic.org/news/hf/faith/story.php?id=87283), [2](https://www.catholic.com/tract/sign-of-the-cross), [3](https://catholic-link.org/correct-sign-of-the-cross-catholic/), [4](https://en.wikipedia.org/wiki/Sign_of_the_cross), [5](https://catholicsbible.com/why-do-catholics-cross-themselves/)) Quick and easy.
 Imagine if LDS temple garments were replaced by something similar: gesture over the location of your body where the symbol would physically be, reciting the description from Elder McKay.
 Would that be more meaningful than knee-length underdrawers?

 I suppose that the LDS church likes to avoid "rote prayer" to avoid vain repetition— something loses its meaning if it's mundane and routine.
 In my own experience, temple garments become just regular ol' underpants after a few weeks.
 Maybe *once a month* I would examine the symbols and consider that they have any significance at all.
 The rest of the time, my thoughts were "these are uncomfortable, they are cumbersome, and I don't like them."
 They're unflattering.
 No, I am not suggesting they should be provocative and alluring; I'm suggesting that a single solution for large demographics is arrogant and misguided.